fivethreeo/react-opencv/README.md

-# Razzle With Docker Nginx Example
+# Face detection using opencv and react

 ## How to use
 Download the example [or clone it](https://github.com/fivethreeo/react-opencv.git):